We are still accepting applications for students looking to start in September.

-Our website LiveChat function will remain active and staffed throughout the coming weeks.
+Our website LiveChat function remains active and staffed.
 If you have any questions please use this to contact us.
 Similarly, please try to email email@example.com rather than ringing the College.

-All of our Adult Skills Part-Time and Short Courses have now stopped (with the exception of our dedicated online teaching programmes), and short courses due to start during March and April will not be proceeding.
+All of our Adult Skills Part-Time and Short Courses have now stopped (with the exception of our dedicated online teaching programmes), and short courses due to start will not be proceeding.

-For the more information on the Government guidelines surrounding examinations, visit their website.
+For more information on the Government guidelines surrounding examinations, visit their website.